 The question is whether either call is very difficult to make.

-First, the Eagles must decide whether to pick up Smith's option for the '18 season.
+First, the Eagles must decide whether to pick up Smith's option for 2018.
 The three-year contract the veteran wideout signed last offseason acts more like a series of one-year deals at $5 million apiece.
 The structure and amount could result in a convenient source of savings.

 With the organization seriously up against the cap - currently over the projected spending limit - Smith might be a luxury the Eagles can no longer afford.

-Smith posted medicore regular-season numbers, finishing with 36 receptions for 430 yards and two touchdowns.
+Smith posted mediocre regular-season numbers: 36 receptions for 430 yards and two touchdowns.
 However, he enjoyed a strong postseason, racking up 13 receptions for 157 yards and one score.
 Dropped passes were an issue throughout.

-As for Agholor, a decision is coming on whether to pick up the fifth-year option on his rookie contract at a projected $9.4 million.
+As for Agholor, a decision is coming whether or not to pick up the fifth-year, 2019 option on his rookie contract at a projected $9.4 million.
 The Eagles' window to accept or decline the option ends May 3.

 A first-round pick in 2015, Agholor finally lived up to his promise this season, a breakthrough sparked by his move to the slot.
 He wound up with 77 receptions for 935 yards and eight touchdowns, including playoffs, eclipsing the combined totals from his first two NFL seasons.

-More than anything, exercising the option delays Agholor from becoming a free agent by a year, buying the Eagles another season of evaluations.
+More than anything, exercising the option delays Agholor from becoming a free agent by a year, buying the Eagles another season of evaluation.